kimpro82/MyInvestmentModules/R/README.md

   [1] "Geometric mean: 1"
   ```

 - Stop …… did you forget this formula?
+Don't disappoint your primary school!
   ```
   (a + b) / 2 ≥ sqrt(a · b)
   ```